gebeer/FieldtypeImageReference/README.md

 ### Settings / Options
 * The page containing the images to choose from.
     - images from that page and optionally it's child pages will be used as site-wide images.
-* The field name of the images field on that page.
+* The image fields to use.
 * Option to include images from child pages of the page that contains images
 * A folder containing the images to choose from
-* Option to also include the images from the page that this field lives on
+* Option to also include the images from the page that this field lives on (the page being edited)
 * Option to load thumbnails on demand via ajax.
 Especially useful when field is used inside repeaters or has many images
 * Width of chosen image in Inputfield.
 * Width of image thumbnails in Inputfield.